 Pure Himalayan vs Black Lotus

-These are the two brands we rate S-tier.
+These are our top two picks.
 Here is how they compare on the metrics that matter most:

 | Metric | Pure Himalayan | Black Lotus | Winner |